C6WX/Year-2-Technical-Art/Week 4/Week 4 Task – Animation Systems.md

 ![Jump Loop](https://raw.githubusercontent.com/C6WX/Year-2-Technical-Art/refs/heads/main/Week%204/Pictures/Task%201/Jump%20Loop.png)

 ##### Jump Loop to Jump Land
+What does it do?
+This checks if the player has stopped falling so that it can transition the player to the jump land animation.
 ![Jump Loop to Jump Land](https://raw.githubusercontent.com/C6WX/Year-2-Technical-Art/refs/heads/main/Week%204/Pictures/Task%201/Jump%20Loop%20To%20Jump%20Land.png)

 ##### Jump Land to Idle To Run
+What does it do?
+When the jump land animation is nearly finished, the animation is blended into the idle or moving animation based on the player's speed.
 ![Jump Land to Idle To Run](https://raw.githubusercontent.com/C6WX/Year-2-Technical-Art/refs/heads/main/Week%204/Pictures/Task%201/Jump%20Land%20To%20Idle%20To%20Run.png)

 #### Final result